Header Banner

 Amazon's New Fire TV Interface Rollout: What's Changed and What to Expect

-Amazon's redesigned Fire TV home screen is now reaching its widest audience yet.
-The new Fire TV interface rollout extends this week to current-generation Fire TV Sticks, Fire TV Cube devices, and Amazon's Ember smart TV lineup, Digital Trends reported this week.
+The new Fire TV interface is now available worldwide on all current-generation Amazon Fire TV Stick devices and Amazon Ember smart TVs, and Amazon says all current-generation Fire TV Sticks, the Fire TV Cube, and Ember smart TVs purchased globally now ship with the redesigned UI.
 That's the broadest distribution since the update quietly began on a handful of premium devices four months ago.

-This is only the third time Amazon has redesigned the Fire TV interface across its 12-year history, and the first since 2020, AFTVnews documented earlier this year.
-With over 300 million Fire TV devices sold globally, per Amazon, the change touches a lot of living rooms.
+This is only the third time Amazon has redesigned the Fire TV interface across its 12-year history, and the first since 2020.
+With over 300 million Fire TV devices sold globally, the change touches a lot of living rooms.

 The redesign goes beyond a layout refresh.
 Amazon is converting Fire TV from a platform where your first decision is which app to open into one where content recommendations greet you before any app does, according to Amazon's announcement and third-party coverage.
 What follows covers what's actually changed on screen, what Amazon is claiming about performance and Alexa+, and where the tradeoffs are real.